lcsmuller/reflect-c/README.md

 ## Recipe syntax

-Recipes live in `.PRE.h` files that can be included safely in regular code.
+Recipes live in `.recipe.h` files that can be included safely in regular code.
 Each entry is a macro of the shape

 ```c
 PUBLIC(container_kind, type_name, member_count, (members...))